jorgebucaran/hyperapp/docs/getting-started.md

 ## Hello World

 Let's begin with the simplest of all programs.
-Paste the following code in a new HTML file and open it in your browser.
-Or [try it online](https://codepen.io/hyperapp/pen/PmjRov?editors=1010).
+Paste this code in a new HTML file and open it in your browser or [try it online](https://codepen.io/hyperapp/pen/PmjRov?editors=1010).

 ```html
 <body>